Sen. Tammy Duckworth demands answers from FAA on airplane evacuation safety

 In April, a Delta A330 in Orlando experienced an engine fire, prompting passengers to evacuate.
 Kyle Becker, who was sitting in row 35, said he opened the window as soon as he heard people yell "fire!"

-"There was a fire on the engine," Becker told CBS News senior transportation correspondent Kris Van Cleave at the time. "[It] was a little scary… just never had happened to me before.
+"There was a fire on the engine," Becker told CBS News at the time. "[It] was a little scary… just never had happened to me before.
 Start thinking, like, OK, what are the next steps.
 Trying to remain calm."

 This incident also prompted an FAA investigation.